Restore the King

 From J.W.
 Fiske catalog, c.
 1880

-For decades, Stoeckle’s vividly painted Gambrinus stood in a rooftop alcove high above the brewery—outlasting Prohibition, the Great Depression, and two World Wars.
-From one of Wilmington’s tallest buildings, set on one of the city’s highest elevations, the King raised his goblet toward the shipyards and rail lines along the Christina River, a watchful presence for generations of working Wilmingtonians and a gleaming invitation to celebrate with beer at day’s end.
+For decades, the iconic king toasted Wilmingtonians from his brewery perch, outlasting Prohibition, the Great Depression, and two World Wars.
+From one of the city’s tallest buildings set on one of the city’s highest elevations, Gambrinus the King raised his goblet towards the Christina River, beckoning thirsty railcar and shipyard workers to celebrate with a beer at the workday’s end.

 King Gambrinus on the Diamond State Brewery, 1947 (courtesy DE Historical Society)

-Alas, King Gambrinus’ long reign came to an end in the mid-20th century.
-The successor to Stoeckle’s operation in the post-Prohibition era, Diamond State Brewery, Inc., fell on hard times and declared bankruptcy in 1954.
-The once-proud brewery complex slid into decline and was sold in 1956 to Cohen Brothers Furniture for storage.
-Just days after the sale, Gambrinus—perhaps in an act of royal defiance—finally lost his grip.
-The king’s goblet and right arm plunged more than 30 feet to the sidewalk below, where they shattered on impact.
+The king’s reign ended in the mid-20th century.
+The successor to the Stoeckle brewing enterprise, the Diamond State Brewery, Inc., declared bankruptcy in 1954.
+Two years later, the brewery complex was sold to Cohen Brothers Furniture, who used the brewhouse for storage.
+Just days after the sale, Gambrinus—perhaps in an act of royal defiance—finally lost the grip.
+The king’s goblet and right arm detached and plunged more than 30 feet to the sidewalk below, shattering on impact.

 Diamond State Brewery Co. label, 1942